odinuv/web/articles/programming/git.md

 # OR
 git clone <url> <target-path>

-# synchronise your local repository wiht remote
+# synchronise your local repository with remote
 git pull
 # do your work here
 git status